 Response Activities (to date):

-Under National Pollutant Discharge Elimination System (NPDES) Permit No. NJ0031003, the EPA and New Jersey Department of Environmental Protection (NJDEP) issued numerous non-compliance and violation notices beginning in 1982 to curtail the discharge of VOC-contaminated water, however, Unimatic continued to discharge 16,000 to 44,000 gallons per day to state waters until the facility connected to municipal water in 1989.
+Under National Pollutant Discharge Elimination System (NPDES) Permit No. NJ0031003, the EPA and New Jersey Department of Environmental Protection (NJDEP) issued numerous non-compliance and violation notices beginning in 1982; however, Unimatic continued to discharge 16,000 to 44,000 gallons per day to state waters until the facility connected to municipal water in 1989.
 Numerous investigations under NJDEP and oversight by the EPA since 2001 have shown that the building, soils and ground water on site are severely contaminated with PCBs.
-Unimatic has excavated some contaminated soils, but high PCB concentrations remain in soil and ground water at and beyond the subject property.
-The EPA has initiated and continues to perform interim protective measures inside the building, which ultimately must be vacated and sealed.
+Unimatic has excavated some contaminated soils, but high PCB concentrations remain in soil and ground water on and beyond the property.
+The EPA is performing interim protective measures inside the building, which will be vacated and sealed.